top of page

 These four big firms have a dampening effect on innovation.
 Galloway explains:

-All of them avoid paying higher tax rates — “Between 2007 and 2015, Amazon paid only 13 percent of its profits in taxes, Apple paid 17 percent, Google paid 16 percent, and Facebook paid just 4 percent.
-In contrast, the average tax rate for the S&P 500 was 27 percent.” — they don’t have many employees, and their ability to suffocate competition is not good for the economy overall.
+All of them avoid paying higher tax rates, for example.
+“Between 2007 and 2015, Amazon paid only 13% of its profits in taxes, Apple paid 17%, Google paid 16%, and Facebook paid just 4%.
+In contrast, the average tax rate for the S&P 500 was 27%.”
+They don’t have many employees, and their ability to suffocate competition is not good for the economy overall.
 As a result of this, Galloway suggests that they need to be broken up, like Bell Telephone back in the day.

 Is this possible?
 It’s hard; these companies spend a great deal of money on lobbyists, and they are, in general, well liked.
 But they skew the economy; they stifle competition.